TickTeam/guide-tt/ticktick_web_app/how_to_delete_your_account.md

 1.Click the avatar in the upper-right corner of the screen.

-2.Select "Settings" > "Account".
+2.Select “Settings” > “Account”.

-3.Click "Delete account" at the bottom.
+3.Click “Delete account” at the bottom.

 Deleting account will remove all your data from TickTick.
 Thus for cautious purpose, you will be asked to enter your password for confirmation.
-If you've forgotten your password, you are suggested to reset your password first.
+If you’ve forgotten your password, you are suggested to reset your password first.